x-square/analytics/24_02_advanced_data_analytics.md

 There are so many different industries taking advantage of data analytics in so many different ways.
 Here is just a sample of some of these industries and how they use data:

+: How data is used in different industries

 | **Industry** | **Overview** | **How data is used** |
 |--------------|--------------|----------------------|
 | App-driven business (sharing economy service) | Facilitates users acquiring, providing, or sharing access to goods and services, often through online or app-based communities | <li> Maintaining functioning mobile applications <li> Delivering customized content based on user history including discounts <li> Using machine learning models to send notifications at key times or even locations |